Stoneboat Farm

 Exceptional Quality Variety and Quantity

 The quality, variety, and quantity of vegetables you receive is excellent.
 Each week brings something new, exposing you to vegetables you might not even know about that turn out to be amazing.
-The amount you get is very generous, whether you choose a full share that feeds a family of four or a half share perfect for two veggie loving folks.
-The quality is unmatched compared to what you'd find elsewhere.
+The amount you get is very generous, and the quality is unmatched compared to what you'd find elsewhere.
 When you calculate the value, buying the same amount of food at the store each week would cost significantly more than what you prepay for in the CSA.
-Being a CSA member spreads the cost of food out over the growing season while guaranteeing you access to the freshest possible produce.
+First time CSA members consistently express how impressed they feel with the program, and longtime members return year after year because the experience delivers on every level.

 Convenient Pickup Locations and Flexible Selection

 Pickup locations make participating easy and convenient.
-You can collect your share at the Hollywood Farmers Market on Saturdays, the Orenco Station Farmers Market on Sundays during spring and summer, or directly at the farm on Tuesday and Wednesday afternoons.
+During the main season, you can collect your share at the Hollywood Farmers Market on Saturdays, the Orenco Station Farmers Market on Sundays, or directly at the farm on Tuesday and Wednesday afternoons.
+Winter CSA pickups happen every other week at the Hollywood Farmers Market on the first and third Saturdays or at the farm on Tuesdays and Wednesdays.
 The farm pickups look like a little farmers' market where you come and select the veggies you want each week rather than receiving a predetermined box.
-Almost every week when you pick up on the farm, you can have an unlimited amount of cooking greens and salad.
+During main season, almost every week when you pick up on the farm, you can have an unlimited amount of cooking greens and salad.
 This flexibility lets you customize your share based on what your family actually wants to eat.

 Helpful Guidance on Using and Storing Produce

 Stoneboat does an excellent job explaining how to use and store produce so you get the most out of your share.
 They always have suggestions on how to eat or cook whatever they're offering each week.
+Winter shares come with a few recipes for each pickup so if something is unfamiliar you'll know just what to do with it.
 CSA members gain access to Cook With What You Have, a resource that helps you learn how to use vegetables you're less familiar with and discover new ways to prepare old staples.
 This transforms the experience into a way more fun and creative way to cook, eat, and connect with family and community.
 The guidance makes even unfamiliar vegetables approachable and exciting rather than intimidating.

 Friendly Knowledgeable Team and Farm Experience